Coreoz/Plume/README.md

 To make modules reusable in other contexts, we tried to limit to the minimum the dependencies between each module.

-Tough Plume Framework only offers dependency injection connectors to Guice and Dragger, it is possible to adapt these connectors to work with Spring or CDI.
+Though Plume Framework only offers dependency injection connectors to Guice and Dragger, it is possible to adapt these connectors to work with Spring or CDI.

 Demo